Denmark’s Police State and the Erosion of Justice: There is Something Rotten in the State of Denmark

 ROTTEN

-Behind Denmark’s polished image of equality, trust, and transparency lies another reality—one of deep systemic dysfunction.
-ROTTEN is a gripping exposé told through twelve interwoven stories of ordinary citizens whose lives were shattered by the very institutions meant to protect them.
+Behind Denmark’s polished image of equality, trust, and transparency lies another reality: one of deep systemic dysfunction.
+This book is a gripping exposé told through numerous interwoven stories of ordinary citizens whose lives were shattered by the very institutions meant to protect them.

 What happens when the state, built to protect, turns on its own citizens?
-ROTTEN is a searing indictment of a system cloaked in transparency, yet riddled with institutional abuse, silence, and denial.
-Through twelve harrowing chapters, Luise Noring exposes the hidden rot behind the polished facade of Denmark’s justice, tax, and social welfare institutions.
+This book is a searing indictment of a system cloaked in transparency, yet riddled with institutional abuse, silence and denial.
+Through twelve harrowing chapters, the author exposes the hidden rot behind the polished facade of Denmark’s justice, tax and social welfare institutions.

 From wrongful convictions and lost legal records to the crushing weight of bureaucratic persecution, each story reveals how ordinary people, entrepreneurs, mothers, professionals, are destroyed by the very systems meant to uphold fairness and equality.